Brain Injury Lawyer & Traumatic Brain Injury Attorney

 How Long Will Life Support Be Continued?

 If a car accident results in brain death, the family is given the right to file a wrongful death claim on behalf of their family member.
 Not only is maintaining life support financially draining, but it is also emotionally damaging to the family.
-An attorney will work with the family to ensure that the financial burden is compensated for, including the loss of companionship and support.
+An attorney will work with the family to ensure that the financial burden is accounted for, including the loss of companionship and support.

 Contact our St. Louis Brain Injury Lawyer